 The study area is comprised of commercial and residential area.
-A majority of the area is non developable without direct infrastructure improvements by the City of Brookings.
-The City has initiated a development plan whereby it intends to expand into the geographical area and provide infrastructure improvements where private developers will not.
+A majority of the area is non developable without direct infrastructure improvements.
+The Developer and City have initiated a development plan whereby it intends to expand into the geographical area and provide infrastructure improvements to expedite the commercial development in the area while improving the storm water drainage and expanding pedestrian and bicycle network.